 style will be sent back to authors without scientific review.

-manuscript will undergo a blinded review process.
+The manuscript will undergo a blinded review process.
 Under this process the editor will forward (electronically) the manuscript to two independent reviewers, members of the Scientific Board.

 The editors encourage authors to suggest the names of potential reviewers, but they reserve the right of final selection.
 Normally the review process will take approximately 8 weeks.

 Editors may make necessary changes to

 As an author you (or your employer or institution) may do the following:

 •make copies (electronic) of the article for your own personal use, including for your own classroom teaching use •present the article at a meeting or conference and to distribute copies of the article to the delegates attending such a meeting